Andrés Manuel López Obrador: Member of the PRD

-López Obrador resigned his position with the government of Tabasco in 1988 to join the new dissenting left-wing of the PRI, then called the Democratic Current, led by Cuauhtémoc Cárdenas.
+López Obrador resigned from his position with the government of Tabasco in 1988 to join the new dissenting left wing of the PRI, then called the Democratic Current, led by Cuauhtémoc Cárdenas.
 This movement formed the National Democratic Front and later became the Party of the Democratic Revolution (PRD).

 In 1994, he ran for the governorship of Tabasco but lost to PRI candidate Roberto Madrazo.
 López Obrador gained national exposure as an advocate for the rights of indigenous people when, in 1996, he appeared on national TV drenched in blood following confrontations with police for blocking Pemex oil wells to defend the rights of local indigenous people impacted by pollution.

 He was president of the PRD from 2 August 1996 to 10 April 1999.

-Head of Government of the Federal District (2000–2005)
+Head of Government of Mexico City (2000–2005)

 Election

 On 2 July 2000, he was elected Head of Government of the Federal District, a position akin to that of city mayor for the national capital district, with 38.3% of the vote.

 Political agenda

 As mayor, López Obrador implemented various social programs that included extending financial assistance to help vulnerable groups in Mexico City, including single mothers, senior citizens, and the physically and mentally challenged.
 He invested in housing and schools, created old-age pensions, and expanded services.
 He also helped found the first new university in Mexico City in three decades, the Universidad Autónoma de la Ciudad de México.

 López Obrador hired former New York City mayor Rudy Giuliani to craft a zero-tolerance policy that would help reduce crime in Mexico City.

-He directed the restoration and modernization of Mexico City's historic downtown, which has 16th- and 17th-century buildings and a large number of tourist spaces.
+He directed the restoration and modernization of Mexico City's historic downtown, which has 16th- and 17th-century buildings and many tourist spaces.
 He led a joint venture with billionaire businessman Carlos Slim Helú, a native of downtown Mexico City, to expropriate, restore, rebuild, and gentrify large parts of the area, creating shopping and residential areas for middle- and upper-income residents.

 López Obrador used fiscal policy to encourage private sector investment in housing.
 He granted construction firms tax breaks and liberalized zoning regulations, leading to the construction of more condominiums and office buildings during his tenure than during any other period in Mexico City's history.
 New high-density condos emerged in the upscale neighborhoods of Polanco and Lomas de Chapultepec.

-To improve traffic flow on the city's two main inner-city roads, Periférico and Viaducto, he added sections of second stories to the Anillo Periférico and renovated about 10% of those roads.
+To improve traffic flow on the city's two main inner-city roads, Periférico and Viaducto, he added sections of second stories to the Anillo Periférico.
+He renovated about 10% of those roads.
 The Metrobús, an express bus service based on the Curitiba model, was built down Avenida Insurgentes, cutting through the city some 20 km from north to south.